slatedocs/slate/source/includes/_accepting-payments.md

 ![Payment Checkout](images/payment_checkout_list.png)

+### Customizing the UI of Payment Checkout Link

+In order to maintain a consistent brand experience for your users, you can customize the look and feel of your payment checkout link in the Dashboard, where you can do the following things;

+-  Upload a logo
+-  Choose the button and the theme color of the payment checkout link

+How to customize the UI:

+- Log onto business.oyindonesia.com
+- Go to Payment Checkout section in the dashboard
+- Click the 'Settings" icon

+20.06

+- You will be redirected to the Settings page

+21.25

+- Input the URL for your logo (If you’re using  [snipboard.io](https://snipboard.io/), the correct URL should be in “https://snipboard.io/image.jpg” format.
+If you’re using  [imgbb.com](https://imgbb.com/), the correct URL should be in “https://i.ibb.co/abcdef/image.jpg” format)

+- Select your primary color (you can select from our available color picker tools or you can input the 6 digit #HEX code).
+This primary color will be the main theme color in your payment checkout link and the color of the text in the header

+- Select your secondary color (you can select from our available color picker tools or you can input the 6 digit #HEX code).
+This secondary color will be the color of CTA button in your payment checkout link and the color of the text outside the header

+21.33

+- Click "Save Changes"

+Note:
+-   By saving the change, the colours will be applied to the payment links previously created (before saving) as well as the payment links created after saving.
+-   Please create new payment link after you successfully save changes to check the difference

+Illustration;

+If we pick green (#HEX code #067610) as the primary color and black (#HEX code #000000) as the secondary color, the look and feel will be as follows;

+19.50.11
+19.50.20
+19.50.24

 ### VA Bank Details

 Bank (Virtual Account) | SKN Supported | RTGS Supported | Payment from ATM  | Payment from m-banking / i-banking (intra bank) | Payment from business account (m-banking/i-banking) | Payment from m-banking/i-banking (inter bank)